Form is like a glob of foam;

 — Samyutta Nikaya

-Samatha: a concentration-based practice meaning Calm Abiding that gently trains the mind to rest in the present moment.
-By focusing on a single object — often the breath — it cultivates tranquility, clarity, and steady attention.
-Over time, Samatha can purify the mind-stream and provide a stable foundation for deeper meditative insight and states of samadhi.
+Samatha (Calm Abiding): Samatha is a concentration-based practice that gently trains the mind to rest in the present moment.
+By focusing on a single object, often the breath, it cultivates calm, clarity, and sustained attention.
+Over time, this practice purifies the mind, reduces mental agitation, and builds a stable foundation for deeper meditative absorption (samadhi).